Skip to content

 at MoonPay

-• Scaled Staff IC → VP of Product Design across a decade in fintech.
+• Scaled Staff IC → VP of Product Design across a decade in fintech, without ever leaving the craft.

 • Ran the hiring pipeline myself on a 5-day SLA when the talent function was at capacity.

-• Built career-growth frameworks and promotion tracks — made progression legible across product + content design.
+• Built career-growth frameworks and promotion tracks.
+Made progression legible across product and content design.

-• Became the design system's de facto steward — contributed patterns, drove governance, educated the team, held the bar on usage.
+• Became the design system's de facto steward.
+Contributed patterns, drove governance, held the bar on usage.

 Cross-functional influence